Tyrese Apologizes For Comments Made About ‘Promiscuous Women’

 Many people, including Wendy Williams, called Tyrese out on his comments, citing them as sexist.
 Much of the criticism was directed at the fact that Tyrese talked down about women who choose to explore their sexuality, but not at men who do the same thing.

-“Tyrese, you never say anything bad about men, she said to her camera.
+“Tyrese, you never say anything bad about men, she said directly into the camera.
 “You’re always talking bad about women.
 He likes men.”

 Apparently, Tyrese is now feeling a little remorseful about his comments.
 The singer/actor took to his official Instagram account to post a lengthy apology.